m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 ##  There are several sets of experimental results from the Flash paper discussed in the lesson.
 Do you understand the purpose of each set of experiments (what was the question they wanted to answer)?
 Do you understand why the experiment was structured in a particular why (why they chose the variables to be varied, the workload parameters, the measured metric…).

 ### Single File Test
-This test was a test of “best case”: to show what performance would look like across the servers when the request pattern was optimal.
+This test was a test of "best case": to show what performance would look like across the servers when the request pattern was optimal.
 To achieve this, requests were made for a single file which varied in size.
 SPED performed better than AMPED - which performs the extra check to see if the file is in memory (not an issue here because its one file and is always going to be in memory).
 Both performed better than MT/MP, which were slowed by context switching overhead.

 ### Owlnet Trace
 This tests workloads that can primarily be served from cache, but not completely.
 AMPED performs slightly better than SPED here.
 Since some of the work is disk-bound SPED blocks where AMPED context switches.
 Both of these approaches are better than MT/MP models, which have more memory allocated to them (less for cache size), and still incur the overhead of context switching.